karlduino/CO2monitor/docs/instructions.md

-You can get an Arduino Nano Every with header pins already in place, but it's a bit cheaper (and maybe more flexible) to get them without the header pins.
-I'll use a full 16-pin header, but I only solder the pins being used, plus the pins at the end (for stability).
-You could go back and solder the rest later, if the Arduino were to be reused for a different project.
-The easiest way to holder the pins in place for soldering, probably, is to put it all in a breadboard.
+You can get an Arduino Nano Every with header pins already in place, but it's a bit cheaper (and maybe more flexible) to get them without the header pins installed.
+While you might just solder the pins that are being used, it requires less thought and not much more time to just solder all the pins.
+The easiest way to hold the pins in place for soldering is to put it on a breadboard.